Javid-Sadigli/Scoring-Service-in-ASP.NET/README.md

 5. **Code Quality**
     * Used clean, modular, and testable code.
     * Written unit tests for individual conditions and integration tests for the API.

+6. **Metrics for Monitoring**
+    * Used Prometheus to expose metrics such as:
+        * Total number of scoring requests.
+        * Number of successful/failed scoring requests.
+    * Used Grafana to add visualization for these metrics.

 ## How to add a new Condition?
 Since the conditions are easily extensible, you only need a simple few steps to add new one :